OpenGenus/cosmos/code/cellular_automaton/src/von_neumann_cellular_automata/README.md

  - If a confluent state receives an input from a special transmission state that confluent state will be reduced to U.
  - If an ordinary transmission state receives an input from a special transmission state that ordinary transmission state will be reduced to U.
- - if a special transmission state receives an input from an ordinary transmission state that special transmission state will be reduced to U.
+ - If a special transmission state receives an input from an ordinary transmission state that special transmission state will be reduced to U.

 ---